$1.34 million awarded & attorneys’ fees and costs to be determined

 “This is the first of its kind in a case that gets at reckless neglect in a residential care facility for the elderly,” according to Prescott Cole, senior staff attorney of California Advocates for Nursing Home Reform, a statewide nonprofit advocacy organization dedicated to improving the choices, care and quality of life for California’s long term care consumers.
 “This case defined what reckless neglect is and the verdict shines a bright light on it.
 The 3.8 million seniors in California and 38 million Californians overall are all rich winners today; and we have Mrs. Stinson and her attorneys to thank for being courageous enough to go all the way to clarify the law.
 They moved the bar way up, made a statement that these kinds of things can go to trial, the jury gets it, understands how bad it is, and the defense can’t hide under the assumption that clients can be browbeaten, intimidated by the system, and will give up before achieving justice.
 As an advocate, this is thrilling.”

-Appearing before Judge Robert Dahlquist in the Vista Court, San Diego civil attorneys Robert Hamparyan of The Gomez Law Firm and George R. Kindley of the Law Offices of George R. Kindley co-tried the case for Stinson.
+Appearing before Judge Robert Dahlquist in the Vista Court, San Diego civil attorneys Robert Hamparyan of Gomez Trial Attorneys and George R. Kindley of the Law Offices of George R. Kindley co-tried the case for Stinson.
 Leisure Palms was represented by Lawrence Haines from the Haines law firm in Escondido.

 A summary of the facts and events occurring in this litigation follows: